vrmiguel/negate/README.md

 pub fn is_even(x: i32) -> bool {
     x % 2 == 0
 }

+/// This is an automatically generated function that denies [`is_even`].
-pub fn is_not_even(x: i32) -> bool {
+/// Consult the original function for more information. pub fn is_not_even(x: i32) -> bool {
     !is_even(x)
 }